 - The amount of nodes per each role and their flavors.
-It is vital to include this information for overcloud creation. - The location of the container images for containerized OpenStack services.
-This is the file created from one of the options in Chapter 5, Configuring Container Registry Details. - Any network isolation files, starting with the initialization file (environments/networkisolation.yaml) from the heat template collection, then your custom NIC configuration file, and finally any additional network configurations. - Any external load balancing environment files. - Any storage environment files such as Ceph Storage, NFS, iSCSI, etc. - Any environment files for Red Hat CDN or Satellite registration. - Any other custom environment files.
+It is vital to include this information for overcloud creation. - Any network isolation files, starting with the initialization file (environments/networkisolation.yaml) from the heat template collection, then your custom NIC configuration file, and finally any additional network configurations. - Any external load balancing environment files. - Any storage environment files such as Ceph Storage, NFS, iSCSI, etc.

+- Any environment files for Red Hat CDN or Satellite registration. - Any other custom environment files.